JonGerhardson/Local_Lobbyist_Public_Search/Readme.md

 This final step uses the `get_bills.py` script to add legislative status and other details to the `lobbying_activities` table in your new database.

 **Setup**: Open `get_bills.py` and replace `'YOUR_API_KEY'` with your actual LegiScan API key.
+You can get a free API key with 30,000 requests per month from Legiscan here https://legiscan.com/legiscan

 **Usage**: The script requires a legislative year as an argument.

 **Fetch Missing Data Only (Standard Mode)**:
-This mode is ideal for the initial data enrichment.
-It only fetches data for bills that haven't been processed before.
+If you're adding Legiscan data for the first time this will get the Legiscan ID and bill status for every bill in your dataset.
+If you add new data, or if something got borked and there's null values in any of the legiscape data, it will only only fetch data for bills that haven't been processed before to avoid using up all your API credits.

 ```
 python get_bills.py 2025